 “So much has been changing with the App Store and Google play that we know two things for sure: 1.
 Without ASO, apps and games will quickly lose their discoverability, and 2. things are moving very fast.The way I see it, the most crucial thing ASOs and app makers need to focus on is experimenting.
 Be it changing keywords, A/B testing screenshots, replying to reviews, and even pricing models.
 Big apps do it, indie games are starting to do it, and I’ve talked to many others who are constantly testing something.Experimenting will become the way apps advance with ASO, and as App Tracking Transparency makes paid ads less effective (and more expensive), more companies are shifting resources to organic growth, which brings long-term sustainability.”So, experiment!

 App Growth Network – Fouad Saeidi, Founder

-And so this is the essence of leading ASO practitioners thinking on App Store Optimization for this year, on what is and will be important down the road this 2019.
+And so this is the essence of the leading ASO practitioners thinking on App Store Optimization for this year, on what is and will be important down the road this 2021.